Onufriev-Lab/GBION_tutorial/README.md

 ### SECTION 3.
 Energy minimization

 In the molecule, some clashes may appear during assembling of the system.
-The energy minimization step is necessary to remove bad contacts.
-Without minimization, the energy of contacting atoms may be high enough to crash the simulation.
-During minimization, atoms will be moved to find the closest structure with acceptable energy.
+An energy minimization step is crucial to resolve these bad contacts, reducing the potential energy to prevent the simulation from crashing.

 #### 1. Create input file for minimization step